 Let me tell you what is ATP synthetase?

 ATP Synthetase is a rotatory ring-like structure made of peptide rings arranged together to form a ring-like structure with a hole in the middle through which Hydrogen ions (protons) enter.
 This part of ATP Synthetase is called the F0 part.

-ATP Synthetase has another protein in their base called F1 part which has a hook-like structure to their end as shown in the picture to which ADP and phosphate binds.
+ATP Synthetase has another protein in its base called the F1 part which has a hook-like structure to its end as shown in the picture to which ADP and phosphate bind.

 How does the process occur?